merenlab/anvio.org/help/main/programs/anvi-import-metabolite-profile/index.md

 ## Usage

-This program imports a metabolite abundance profile, such as from metabolomic experiments, into a <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span>.
+This program imports a metabolite abundance profile, such as from metabolomics experiments, into a <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span>.

 This program takes as input a tab-delimited file of metabolite abundance data and a <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span>.
 The tabular file must have three columns with the following names: "accession", "sample", and "abundance".
 Each row of the table corresponds to a distinct metabolite abundance measurement.